nez0b/nez0b.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Postdocotral Researcher trained in Theoretical Particle Physics, with a diverse research interest in Particle Physics, Quantum Computing and Machine Learning.
+Postdocotral Researcher in Quantum Computing, with research focus on quantum noise modeling, error mitigation and algorithms.

+<b>Previously: </b> I received my Ph.D. in Theoretical Physics from New York University, advised by Joshua Ruderman.
+My PhD research focus on dark matter, collider phenomenology and particle cosmology.
+I obtained my Bachelor’s degree in Applied Mathematics and Physics from UC Berkeley.